mrinalpande/Space-Invaders/README.md

 Section 3
+	function checkCollision()
+		This is the main function that checks collision and applies physics so as to remove the enemy from the table when the bullet hits the enemy.
+This takes up two parameters that are enemy and the bullet that are spawned.

+	Basic Idea
+		The idea is that when the bullet hits the enemy it should disappear.
+Now to do that we need to check for the collision point at the base of the enemy and the top points of the bullets.
+Also we have to check for the bullet to be in a boundary of the enemy.

+	Algorithm
+		for i, e in ipairs(enemies) do
+		for _, b in pairs(bullets) do
+		if b.y <= e.y + e.height and b.x > e.x and b.x < e.x + e.width then
+		table.remove(enemies, i)

+	Explanation
+		The first for loop is the loop for all the enemies that are there in the enemy table(see global section).
+We take ipairs because we need the index of the enemies.
+The index is the reason that we are able to remove specific enemy when the bullet hits it.
+The second loop is for all the bullets spawned by the user which are there in the bullet table(section 1.1.1).
+If logic consists of the basic idea discussed above.
+It firsts checks for the y coordinate of the bullet which should be less than or equal to the y cordinate of the base of the enemy which is calculated by y coordinate of enemy plus the height of the enemy.
+Then it checks for the x boundary that the bullet hits in between the boundaries of the enemy in width by checking if the x-coordinate of the bullet is greater than x-coordinate of the enemy and also less than x-coordinate of enemy plus its width.

+	table.remove
+		The reason for using index is simple it makes it easier to remove elements i.e. enemies and bullets from the screen with the index which collides.
+Table dot remove does that.
+It removes the bullets and enemies with the index which collides.

+Section 4

 	love.draw()
 		This is the main funtion that helps in placing the character or other stuff.
 This is where the things shape, size and color 			are set.